 Canada, China, Colombia, India, Indonesia, Mexico, Federated States of Micronesia, Pakistan, Peru, United Kingdom.
 Canada reports that "implementation efforts include the creation of the Biodiversity Outcomes Framework, which is a federal/provincial/territorial framework for delivery of Canada's Biodiversity Strategy, and the preparation of several subnational biodiversity strategies and action plans, or equivalent strategies and plans (i.e. Saskatchewan, Northwest Territories, Ontario, Quebec).
-One province, Quebec, is preparing its third Strategy and Action plan.
+One province, Quebec, is preparing its third strategy and action plan.
 Several local and regional governments, including cities, have either developed biodiversity strategies and action plans or are incorporating biodiversity objectives into other planning processes.
 The number of local and regional governments taking this approach in Canada is continuing to increase".

-&lt;sup>71 Canada, Japan, United Kingdom.
+Canada, Japan, United Kingdom.

-&lt;sup>72 Submission of IUCN.
+Submission of IUCN.